ubccpsc/310/docs/26w1/syllabus.md

 Writing that down is only the output: the true practice of this exercise happens when you do the thinking and reasoning yourself.
 We are not looking for a polished piece of writing, we are looking for evidence of your thinking, communicated clearly.
-Using AI to generate your reasoning and you have skipped the practice — and you find out on the midterm whether that mattered.
+Using AI to generate your reasoning means you have skipped the practice, and you find out on the midterm whether that mattered.

 **On citation.** Where a tool contributed substantively to a design decision, say so in your